-- Reviewing applications for new business licenses as well as annual renewals to ensure that city land use, development, and building standards, as well as any provincial licenses requirements are met; - Licensing and inspecting taxicabs, taxi drivers, taxi brokers and Transportation Network Companies to ensure compliance with the Taxi Bylaw and Transportation Network Company Bylaw; - Conducting amendments to related bylaws and policies; - Collecting and disseminating critical licensing and business data for various publications and responding to data requests from both within and outside of the corporation; - Publishing the Business Start-Up Guide, Business Profile, Employment Profile and other business publications; and - Reviewing applications for sidewalk cafes, mobile food trucks and food carts.
+- Reviewing applications for new business licenses as well as annual renewals to ensure that city land use, development, and building standards, as well as any provincial licenses requirements are met; - Licensing and inspecting taxicabs, taxi drivers, taxi brokers and Transportation Network Companies to ensure compliance with the Vehicles for Hire Bylaw; - Conducting amendments to related bylaws and policies; - Collecting and disseminating critical licensing and business data for various publications and responding to data requests from both within and outside of the corporation; - Publishing the Business Start-Up Guide, Business Profile, Employment Profile and other business publications; and - Reviewing applications for parking patios, sidewalk cafes, mobile food trucks and food carts.

-The Bylaw Enforcement Section ensures a streamlined consistent delivery of bylaw enforcement services across the city.
+The Bylaw Compliance Section ensures a streamlined consistent delivery of bylaw administration and enforcement services across the city.
 This includes effective intake of complaints, data tracking, and uniform inspection delivery including appropriate follow-up.